OphidiaBigData/esdm-pav-client/README.md

 w1.submit("2")
 ```

-#### Monitor a running ESDM PAV experiment
+#### Monitor a running PAV experiment

-Monitor the running experiment on the ESDM PAV runtime.
+Monitor the running experiment on the ESDM-PAV runtime.
 The visual mode argument shows a graphical view of the experiment execution status

 ``` {.sourceCode .python}
 w1.monitor(visual_mode=True)
 ```

-#### Cancel a ESDM PAV experiment
+#### Cancel a PAV experiment

-Cancel the experiment on the ESDM PAV runtime.
+Cancel the experiment execution on the ESDM-PAV runtime.

 ``` {.sourceCode .python}
 w1.cancel()
 ```

-#### Load a ESDM PAV experiment document
+#### Load a PAV experiment document

 Load a PAV experiment from the JSON document